ashut08/ashut08/README.md

 ## Hello-World
 - 🔭 I’m currently working as a flutter developer at  [paras technologies pvt. ltd] (https://parastechnologies.com/)
-- 🌱 I’m currently learning flutter,swiftUI,DevOps tools.
+- 🌱 I’m currently learning jetpack compose,swiftUI,DevOps tools.
 - 👯 I’m looking to collaborate on opensource project.
 - 🤔 I’m looking for help with My technical article .
 - 💬 Ask me about flutter,dart ,DevOps,or any tech related stuff.